Carex divulsa Stokes APNI*

 Inflorescence erect, 5–10 cm long, with 5–8 spikes; lowest involucral bract usually much shorter than inflorescence.
 Spikes sessile, upper ones close together, but others widely spaced, spreading at maturity, c.3–5 mm long, androgynous.
 Glumes acute to attenuate, pallid to pale brown with hyaline margins; female glumes 3–3.7 mm long.
 Perigynia (utricles) ovoid, weakly nerved (usually only near base), 3.5–4 mm long, c.
 2 mm diam., smooth, slightly minutely hispid on beak margins, greenish to pale brown, becoming dull blackish with age; beak c.
 1 mm long, with apex split.
 Style 2-fid.

-Distribution and occurrence: Apparently naturalised in Lane Cove National Park (only one plant found); also naturalised in Vic and Tas.
+Distribution and occurrence: Naturalised near New Berrima (Southern Highlands) in disturbed grassland and apparently naturalised in Lane Cove National Park (only one plant found); also naturalised in Vic, SA and Tas.
 Native to Europe.

 Taxon concept: Karen Wilson 2006